guilhemmarchand/nmon-for-splunk/docs/about.rst

 Summarization implementation
 ----------------------------

+**Accelerated data models:**

 Nmon for Splunk App intensively uses data model acceleration in almost every user interfaces, reports and dashboards.

-The application provides multiple data models that have the acceleration activated by default using "All time" as the time range limit.
+The application provides multiple data models that have the acceleration activated by default using "All time" as the time range limit for all data models managing performance and configuration data.

+The Nmon Processing data model is by default accelerated over last 3 months of data.

-Splunk Accelerated data models provide a great and performer user experience.
+Splunk Accelerated data models provide a great and efficient user experience.

-The application does not use any accelerated reports.
+**Accelerated reports:**

+The following report(s) use report acceleration feature:

+- Volume of Data indexed Today, accelerated for last 7 days

 ------------------------------
 About Nmon Performance Monitor